Ever wondered how a web designer sees sites?

 Sales and Services Page

-The important piece is that your that actually shows what you do and sells it to your prospects and have a lot more than that.
+The important piece is that your page actually shows what you do and sells it to your prospects, and sometimes even more than that.
 Your sales page is the place to show that you truly understand what your prospects want and that you can deliver the results they need.

 Many sites have a blog and I really push for blogs for most of my clients.
 I’ve worked with a few businesses which are not able to sustain a blog, and in my opinion, that’s totally fine.
 If you are thinking about starting a blog please check out my resource here to get started and stick with your blog.